Phased Retirement Guidelines

 Reduction in Appointment

-The written agreement will indicate the effective date of entry into the program, and what the appointment will be reduced to throughout the agreement.
-A meaningful reduction in effort is required in order to qualify under a phased retirement agreement.
-It will specify the proportion of the phased retirement appointment, e.g. – 50, 60, 75, 80, or 85 percent, and/or 9,10, or 11 months.
-All reductions must be approved in writing by the appropriate Appointing Authority before being presented to the authorized Vice President, Chancellor, or the President or Provost.
+The phased retirement contract will indicate the effective date of entry into the program, and what the appointment will be reduced to throughout the agreement.
+A meaningful reduction in effort is required in order to qualify under a phased retirement contract.
+It will specify the proportion of the phased retirement appointment in FTE and/or term, e.g. – 50, 60, 75, 80, or 85 percent, and/or 9, 10, or 11 months.
+All reductions must be approved in writing by the appropriate Appointing Authority before being presented to the authorized Vice President, Chancellor, or the Provost or President.

-It is possible to specify in the agreement to periodically reduce the percent of effort or length of appointment, or initially reduce the effort to a certain percent or length of appointment and remain at that level until full retirement.
-The appointment cannot go below fifty percent.
+It is possible to specify in the contract periodic reductions in the percent of effort or length of appointment, or initially reduce the effort to a certain percent or length of appointment and remain at that level until full retirement.
+The appointment cannot go below 50% FTE.

 Salary

-The salary during phased retirement is calculated at the appropriate percentage of the full-time base salary of the employee’s position held just prior to entering phased retirement.
-The participant may receive periodic salary increments provided these increments follow current Washington State University policy.
+The salary during a phased retirement is calculated at the appropriate percentage (based on FTE) of the base salary of the employee’s position just prior to entering phased retirement.
+The participant may receive periodic salary increments, such as mass salary increases, provided these increments follow current Washington State University policy.

 Procedure